kidblendapp/autocoding/docs/reqs/business-requirements.md

 *   **US-9:** As a PM, I want to see a warning if a task has no estimate or team assigned.

 ### 4.5.
 Change History Tracking
-*   **US-10:** As a PM, I want to extract change history from JIRA tickets to track status, sprint, and story point changes over time.
+*   **US-10:** As a PM, I want to extract change history from JIRA tickets to track status, sprint, original estimate, and story point changes over time.
+*   **US-10.1:** As a PM, I want change history to include the value, timestamp, and user who made each change.
 *   **US-11:** As a PM, I want change history exported to CSV format with timestamps for analysis and reporting.
+*   **US-11.1:** As a PM, I want to optionally include change history when extracting JIRA tickets using a `--history` flag.

+### 4.6.
+Team Configuration Generation
+*   **US-12:** As a PM, I want to automatically generate team configuration files based on tags in JIRA ticket summaries and assignees.
+*   **US-12.1:** As a PM, I want the system to extract unique tags (e.g., [FE], [BE], [SFMC], [CRM]) from ticket summaries and map them to team members.
+*   **US-12.2:** As a PM, I want the system to generate a `teams_config.json` file with team definitions including team ID, name, velocity, members, and match rules.

 ## 5. Success Metrics
 *   **Accuracy:** Calculated completion dates usually fall within +/- 15% of actual completion (once velocity is calibrated).